tomalec/articles/Starcounter/I planned to write a year in review…TPAC.md

 Now it's time to notice that those nice people are also one of the best professionals in any web-related tech I ever met.
 That applies to every single day and Working Group.

 On Monday I attended CSSWG meeting as an observer.
-Among all other topics, there were a few related to my beloved CSS Grid layout.
+Among all other topics, there were a few related to my beloved [CSS Grid Layout](https://www.w3.org/TR/css-grid-1/).
 Thanks to that many issues were resolved, such as intrinsic sizing of `overflow`ed grid and flex items.

 Grid gaps for intrinsic(auto) sized grid containers, that are expressed in `%` are now resolved to `0`.
 This gives us consistent and more comprehendible speced behavior.
 It's fairly easy to remember that `20% * unknown` resolves to `0`, but predicting the `20% * grid container that is stretched by dynamic contents of its auto-sized items` is an extreme puzzle even to the author of such CSS.